DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>This placement is actually two EPs I&#x27;m grouping together.
 I originally had them separated, but placed them next to each other because I found it hard to differentiate between the two.
 That is in no way a dig at them, though.
-They simply sound alike.
+They simply sound alike. <br>
 I don&#x27;t know much about Porches but I have to say that these two EPs really gripped me.
 His voice and lyricism are seriously entrancing and unique, and *Scrap and Love Songs Revisited* is especially impressive for being a throwaway. </p>
   </div>